 Our program is committed to helping students develop their social and emotional abilities.
-The SEL standards adopted by ASD are the basis for our SEL instruction.
-We employ a variety of lessons, games, and activities designed to target specific areas of concern for highly gifted children, such as perfectionism, underachievement, and anxiety.
-We encourage a growth mindset in our students by providing practice with the sixteen Habits of Mind, which are problem solving strategies that promote success.
+We use the ASD adopted program, "Second Steps," as well as a variety of lessons, games, and activities designed to target specific areas of concern for highly gifted children, such as perfectionism, underachievement, and anxiety.
+(For more information on the Second Steps program go to www.cfchildren.org/second-step)